-This American perspective based on theories of evolutionist Charles Darwin & William James.
+This American perspective is based on theories of evolutionist Charles Darwin & William James.
 To explain mental processes in a more systematic & accurate manner.
 It focused on the purpose of consciousness.
 They emphasized on individual differences.

-As per dictionary of American Psychological association (APA), Functionalism is a a general psychological approach which views mental life and behavior in terms of active adaptation to environmental challenges and opportunities.
+As per dictionary of American Psychological association (APA), Functionalism is a general psychological approach which views mental life and behavior in terms of active adaptation to environmental challenges and opportunities.
 Functionalism emphasizes the causes and consequences of human behavior; the union of the physiological with the psychological; the need for objective testing of theories; and the applications of psychological knowledge to the solution of practical problems, the evolutionary continuity between animals and humans, and the improvement of human life.
 Also called Functional Psychology.

 A psychological approach that focuses on the dynamic organization of experience into patterns or configurations (from German Gestalt [pl.
 Gestalten]: “shape,” “form,” “configuration,” “totality”).
-This view was espoused by German psychologists Wolfgang Köhler, Kurt Koffka, and Max Wertheimer in the early 20th century as a revolt against structuralism, which analyzed experience into static, atomistic sensations, and also against the equally atomistic approach of behaviorism, which attempted to dissect complex behavior into elementary conditioned reflexes.
+This view was espoused by German psychologists Wolfgang Köhler, Kurt Koffka and Max Wertheimer in the early 20th century as a revolt against structuralism, which analyzed experience into static, atomistic sensations, and also against the equally atomistic approach of behaviorism, which attempted to dissect complex behavior into elementary conditioned reflexes.
 (APA)

 Max Wertheimer, believed that psychological events such as perceiving & sensing could not be broken down into any smaller elements and still be properly understood.

 Gestalt, a German word meaning “an organized whole” or “configuration,” which fit well with the focus on studying whole patterns rather than small pieces of them.
 Therefore the slogan, “The whole is greater than the sum of its parts.”